Amazon Alexa in Vacation Rentals

-First, if you were to use your personal account with the Echo at your vacation rental, Alexa can be set up to tie into to a number of things that you would not want to share with your guests.
+First, if you were to use your personal account with the Echo at your vacation rental, Alexa can be set up to tie into a number of things that you would not want to share with your guests.
 For example, voice purchasing.
-You may have heard the story of the 6 year old ordering an expensive dollhouse and 4 pounds of cookies - that might be cheap compared to what an enterprising guests with free reign in your Amazon account might order!
+You may have heard the story of the 6 year old ordering an expensive dollhouse and 4 pounds of cookies - that might be cheap compared to what an enterprising guest with free reign in your Amazon account might order!
 There is also your personal calendar to consider, as well as shopping lists and the like.

 The second reason to use a unique Amazon account for each of your VR properties is that it will allow you to establish unique custom content for that property that can be delivered through the virtual concierge.
 Content you define for the virtual concierge to deliver is linked to an Amazon account.
 Each set of content will have its own associated account.
 This will allow you to specify customized welcome messages for your guests and provide helpful information specific to each property.
 If you have multiple properties in the same location (for example multiple units in the same condominium complex), there may be no reason to have unique content for each unit, so the properties could share a single Amazon account.